openenergymonitor/guide/source/applications/solar-pv.markdown

 ### {% linkable_title My Solar history view %}

-Clicking on view history brings up a bargraph showing solar generation and site-consumption on a daily basis.
+Clicking on view history brings up a bar graph showing solar generation and site-consumption on a daily basis.
 Including how much of the solar generation is used directly on site and how much is exported.

 ![My Solar PV app 1](/images/applications/solar-pv/my-solar-pv2.png)